unixorn/unixorn/README.md

 I'm an SRE and live in Denver.
-Don't contact me about cryptocoin "opportunities" - At best, kleptocoins are an ecological disaster, and they're also usually Ponzi scams.
+Don't contact me about cryptocoin "opportunities" - At best, kleptcurrencies are an Ponzi scam, and they're also usually an ecological disaster too.
 I want nothing to do with the entire ecosystem.

 - 💬 My blog is at [unixorn.github.io](https://unixorn.github.io/post/).
 - 🐘 My Mastodon is [@unixorn@hachyderm.io](https://hachyderm.io/@unixorn)